njhmagyar/njhmagyar.github.io/_posts/2024-10-24-codespec-comparative-analysis.md

 ### Establish parameters and perform a UX audit
 {:.mt-3}

 Next, I determined the scope of the analysis.
-Codespec's most important user experience would be that of the problem solving interface, so I planned to start there.
-I first explored each competitor's programming interface to get a sense for the overall structure and experience.
+Codespec's most important user experience would be that of the problem solving interface, so I started there.

+I explored each competitor's programming interface to get a sense for the overall structure and experience.
 This led me to 4 general feature categories on which I would perform a more detailed analysis: the problem instructions/prompt area, problem solving methods, help options, and feedback.

 To complete the deeper audit, I created a table of features and documented my findings with screenshots from each application.